zombrax1/bot/README.md

 The bot ships with a web dashboard that displays alliance data, gift code stats, notification schedules, user name changes and FC tracking in professional tables.
+It also includes a **Databases** page that lists every `.db` file in the `db` folder, allowing you to download them directly from the browser.
 Launch it with:

 ```